Supersingular main conjectures, Sylvester's conjecture and Goldfeld's conjecture: Rank 1 -Converse Theorem

-\end{conjecture} The best known unconditional results towards Goldfeld's conjecture in general are \cite{Kriz2}, \cite{KrizLi} and \cite{KrizLi2}.
-For the congruent number family $E^d : y^2 = x^3 - d^2x$, the previously best known result follows from the main result of \cite{Smith}.
-Using the results of loc. cit., we can establish Goldfeld's conjecture for certain elliptic curves among those considered in loc. cit. including the congruent number family.
+To the author's best knowledge, the most general unconditional results towards Goldfeld's conjecture are \cite{Kriz2}, \cite{KrizLi}, \cite{KrizLi2}, \cite{CastellaGrossiLeeSkinner}, \cite{OnoSkinner}, \cite{PerelliPomykala} and \cite{Smith}.
+In particular, the results of op. cit. imply the ``$2^{\infty}$-Selmer analogue'' of Goldfeld's conjecture, in which the analytic ranks $r_{\mathrm{an}}$ are replaced with $r_2 = \mathrm{corank}_{\mathbb{Z}_2}\mathrm{Sel}_{2^{\infty}}$.
+As an immediate corollary of the results of op. cit. combined with Theorems \ref{BSDrank0theorem} and \ref{BSDrank1theorem}, we establish Goldfeld's conjecture for certain CM elliptic curves among those considered in op. cit., including the congruent number family.
+It also resolves the congruent number problem (Conjecture \ref{congruentnumberproblem}) in 100\% of cases.